molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 In the permissions view you can:

 1. Select a group: which user group will get these permissions.
-2. Select permission for a entity (table).
+2. Select permission for an entity (table).
 You can choose between: Edit, View, Count and None.
 For more information about permissions visit this section: [Setting permissions](#permissions)

 ###### <a name="upload-screens-result-steps"></a>Steps